 - Monitor your blood oxygen levels.
 People diagnosed with COVID-19 may have below-normal levels of oxygen in their blood before they feel short of breath.
 Finding low oxygen levels early can help you know to seek medical care sooner.
 This could make the disease less severe.

 - If you cannot avoid close contact with someone you take care of (for example, your children), then they should quarantine while you are sick.
-They should also quarantine for 14 days after you have recovered.
+They should also quarantine after you have recovered.
 Learn more about close contacts and quarantine.

 - Clean and disinfect surfaces in your separate room and bathroom.
 Have someone else clean the other areas of your home if you live with others.